8 Ways to Lower Your Wedding Bar Cost

 How to do it:

-- Check if your venue allows outside alcohol (many do with corkage fees)
+- Check whether your venue allows outside alcohol and what charges or conditions apply

 - Rent glassware separately or use nice disposables